jnozzi/cocoadev.com/markdown/SharkWontFindSource.md

 Does anyone have any insight as to how to force Shark to find sources or at least get it to tell me why it can't find them?

 ---- Are you saying the moving from 'small application" to "small application plus framework" is the likely cause of the problem?
-Which version of General/XCode and tools?
+Which version of XCode and tools?
 I am fairly sure that I have used shark succcessfully with Camino which has frameworks.